 Fact: Music is good for children.
 To any non-musical adult who doesn’t quite grasp the extent of its influence on kids, I’d just like to sing three words: ‘Let it go!’

 Between Saturday morning sports, friends’ birthday parties and family outings, your school-age child’s schedule is pre-loaded with fun activities.
 If you’re still undecided about adding music lessons to the list, take note of the benefits that come with signing your little one up for violin or piano tuition.
 Chances are he or she won’t be the next Mozart, but they may have an easier time harnessing life skills for the future.
 If you put a bunch of toddlers in a music room full of instruments, they will bang, toot and shake everything in reach.
-It’s an inherent response to the universal language and its benefits help them to learn about cooperation, sharing, compromise, creativity and concentration.
+It’s an inherent response to a universal language and its benefits help them to learn about cooperation, sharing, compromise, creativity and concentration.

 So here are a few reasons why your child should put down the games console and pick up a musical instrument instead.